ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-\textit{Finality nodes} provide a technique to solve the duelling admins problem in a fair way which guarantees revocation cycles terminate.
+We discussed the Duelling Admins problem: if two admins concurrently revoke each other, what should be the outcome?
+Different solutions were examined and we proposed our own ERA solution using a finality arbiter. \emph{Finality arbiters} provide a technique to solve the Duelling Admins problem in a fair way (property ~\ref{prop:impartial}) which guarantees revocation cycles are broken.
 They guard against undesirable rollbacks and backdating attacks by finalising the execution order of events.
-If the finality node is unreachable, finalised events are safe from being rewritten, but no other events will be finalised.
-This provides application designers a choice: security sensitive operations may wait for finality for some operations to enforce safety properties, whilst other operations may occur immediately with weak consistency to enforce liveness properties.
-This allows applications to choose which operations require consistency (and thus may block) versus which tolerate eventual consistency.
+If the finality arbiter is unreachable, finalised events are safe from being rolled back, but no other events will be finalised.
+This provides application designers a choice: security sensitive operations may wait for finality (and thus may block) for some operations to enforce safety properties ~\ref{prop:safety} and ~\ref{prop:impartial}, whilst other operations may occur immediately with the risk of invalidation to provide liveness property ~\ref{prop:liveness}.
+This is a form of mixed consistency~\cite{shapiro2018justrightconsistencyreconcilingavailability}.

-A drawback to this approach is that the finality node is trusted to order events.
-Finality nodes may intentionally delay ordering events or may intentionally re-order events, the latter being a form of detectable backdating.
+A drawback to this approach is that the finality arbiter is trusted to order events in a timely, unequivocal manner.
+Finality arbiters may intentionally delay ordering events or may intentionally re-order events, the latter being a form of detectable backdating.
 Two main techniques can be used to disincentivise malicious behaviour.
-The first is to encrypt CRDT event data from the finality node such that a non-colluding finality node cannot intentionally re-order events.
-The second is to attach a public reputation to the finality node such that malicious behaviour is socially penalised.
-Which technique is best depends on the ultimate aims and use cases of the CRDT.
+The first is to encrypt CRDT event data from the finality arbiter such that a non-colluding finality arbiter cannot intentionally re-order events.
+The second is to attach a public reputation to the finality arbiter such that malicious behaviour is socially penalised.
+Alternatively, we discussed an additional ``Creator'' role which can act as a finality arbiter to circumvent the need to have an external arbiter.

 This design separates finalised and unfinalised events.
-Future research may take advantage of the event separation by having novel algorithms for finalised events vs temporarily unfinalised events.
-It may also be possible to use finality to gradually mutate the list of finality nodes over time to provide a mechanism to remove Byzantine finality nodes.
+Future research may take advantage of the separation by having novel algorithms for finalised events vs. temporarily unfinalised events.
+Finalised events could possibly be compacted or garbage collected.
+It may also be possible to use finality to gradually mutate the list of finality arbiters over time to provide a mechanism to remove Byzantine finality arbiters.

-\begin{acks} I thank Martin Kleppmann for helpful discussions and Florian Jacob for detailed feedback on earlier drafts. \end{acks}
+\begin{acks} I thank Martin Kleppmann for helpful discussions, Florian Jacob for detailed feedback on earlier drafts, and the anonymous PaPoC reviewers who brought this paper to completion.
+The author is employed by Element Creations Ltd, which develops software based on the Matrix protocol. \end{acks}